MichalKacprzak99/restaurants-matcher/README.md

-Project for the subject "Processing Data in Cloud Computationg".
+## Project for the subject "Processing Data in Cloud Computation".
 WFiIS AGH 2021/2022

+### TODO

+* Add constraint to database - special endpoint to set up